agomezmartin/internationalization/assets/django/advanced_config/README.md

 ```
 ## 2. Create a "LOCALE" **folder** inside your Django **app**

+Once the LOCALE folder has been created, add a new folder for each language:

+locale
+├── en
+├── es
+└── fr

 ## 3. Mark strings for translation

 - [Python files (\.py files)](/assets/python/gettext/README.md)